divided099/divided099/README.md

 • 👋 Hi i'm @Divided.

-• 💻 I'm a Python programmer and i'm learning HTML.
+• 💻 I'm a Python programmer and a shit web developer.

 • 🌐 Also learning Lua and Mobile app development.